 As the U.S. Attorney in Seattle, Brian led the first U.S. attorney’s office in the country to confront the challenges of the Covid-19 crisis.
 He led the office’s response to unprecedented civil unrest, and prosecuted an array of crimes ranging from hate crimes perpetrated by neo-Nazis to sophisticated data breaches by cyber criminals, and he pursued drug and human traffickers.
 He served on the Native American Issues (subcommittee), and the Border States and marijuana enforcement U.S. Attorney Work Groups.
 Brian earned wide bipartisan support for his leadership and was recently selected to serve on the Western District of Washington’s federal judicial selection committee.

-As the top legal advisor to the Attorney General, Brian had a significant role in the AG office’s legal strategy and policy initiatives, including matters related to consumer protection, public records, data breach, and unfair competition.
-He frequently worked with the state legislature and state agencies to draft, implement or amend state law in important areas such as consumer protection, the powers and duties of the Attorney General, public records, tort liability, public safety and criminal law.
-In addition to his other duties, Brian served as the primary point of contact and legal advisor to state court judges and the Chief of the Washington State Patrol.
+During his 15 years serving in the office of the Washington State Attorney General, including as the Chief Deputy Attorney General, Brian was the top legal advisor to the Attorney General and had a significant role in the office’s legal strategy and policy initiatives, including matters related to consumer protection, data breaches, unfair competition, and public records.
+He frequently worked with the state legislature and state agencies to draft, implement, or amend state law in important areas such as consumer protection, the powers and duties of the Attorney General, public records, tort liability, public safety, and criminal law.

-Prior to his chief deputy appointment, Brian served as the Attorney General’s chief criminal prosecutor and Senior Deputy Prosecutor with the Office of the Kitsap County Prosecuting Attorney.
-His extensive trial and litigation experience includes white collar fraud, public corruption, environmental, and criminal and civil investigations.
-Brian has tried hundreds of cases through verdict, including 35 homicides and three death penalty cases.
+Prior to his Chief Deputy appointment, Brian served as the Attorney General’s chief criminal prosecutor and as a Senior Deputy Prosecutor with the Office of the Kitsap County Prosecuting Attorney.
+His extensive trial and litigation experience includes white collar fraud, public corruption, environmental, and criminal and civil matters.
+Brian has tried over 100 cases through verdict, including 35 homicides and three death penalty cases.